Painting Through Monsoon Season

 You should be safe painting up to 4 hours before rain.
 And I would allow 8-12 hours before rain on deck tops.
 If for some reason your home does get hit by rain, it probably won’t do irreparable damage.
 It won’t affect your prep work.
 You may just have to put a fresh coat on the affected areas.
 Rain hitting a freshly coated surface just leaves blemishes that are easily touch-upped or repainted.
 Of course, this assumes that you didn’t get caught in a downpour and your paint washed off.
 You would have to be caught in rain in less than 30 minutes of painting for that to happen.

-written by Jimmy Cordier
+Written by Jimmy Cordier - Owner

 TIME FOR AN UPDATE?
 CONTACT OUR PRESCOTT PAINTING CONTRACTORS TODAY!